fabioacsilva/fabio/README.md

 ## Welcome 👋

 My name is Fábio Silva and I am a software engineer from Portugal.
 I started working as a Fullstack Engineer in 2017 and since 2018 I have been focused in Backend development.
 I have acquired my taste for coding while I was taking my Master's in Electrical and Computer Engineering!
-I love working with Java and Kotlin 🤓.
+Then majority of my experience is with JVM, but I'm up for any challenge.
+I love System Design and I'm also interested in Site Reliability Engineering!

 🌱 I love learning